RndMnkIII/openfpga-NES-Analogizer/README.md

 reduces the logic resources required (divides the mapper code into two blocks).
 Thanks to @agg23 by his help.
 This is based in the method used by @agg23 for the openFPGA SNES core.

+This Analogizer core uses a configuration file to select Analogizer adapter options, not based on the Pocket's menu system.
+It is necessary to run an external utility [Pupdate](https://github.com/mattpannella/pupdate) or [AnalogizerConfigurator](https://github.com/RndMnkIII/AnalogizerConfigurator)  to generate such a file.
+Once generated, you must copy the `analogizer.bin` file to the `/Assets/analogizer/common` folder on the Pocket SD card.
+If this folder does not exist, you must create it or if you have already extracted the Amiga core distribution file it will be created.
+Check the refered utility for the relevant options for the Analogizer adapter: SNAC controller, SNAC controller assigments (how to map physical SNAC game controllers to the Pocket openFPGA framework PAD format), Video output and Blank the Pocket Screen (On/Off).

+This utility allows you to do a few things beyond the usual SNAC controller type and assignment, or video output type and blank of the Pocket screen.

 Tested NES SNAC adapters working with the Zapper lightgun:
 * https://ultimatemister.com/product/ultimate-snac-mini-hdmi/